BoyanGeorgiev96/unit4-checkout/README.md

 Use a user supplied database instead of the "products" one.
 Different attribute names for price can be incorporated too.

 Test the gem thoroughly against a plain Ruby project.
-Environment will either be (most likely) non-existent there so some changes in the `Connection.non_rails_db_config` will be needed.
+Environment will be (most likely) non-existent there so some changes in the `Connection.non_rails_db_config` will be needed.

 ## Contributing